rust-lang/book/src/ch08-01-vectors.md

 circumstances.
 Your code can then have logic to handle having either `Some(&element)` or `None`, as we discussed in Chapter 6.
 For example, the index could be coming from a person entering a number.
-If they accidentally enter a number that's too large and your program gets a `None` value, you could tell the user how many items are in the current `Vec` and give them another chance to enter a valid value.
+If they accidentally enter a number that’s too large and your program gets a `None` value, you could tell the user how many items are in the current `Vec` and give them another chance to enter a valid value.
 That would be more user-friendly than crashing the program for a typo!